Skip to content

 example1.dkim.amazonses.com.

-It's a best practice to set up Easy DKIM, because this feature allows you to meet both DMARC validation requirements through DKIM.
-You can also choose to manually sign your emails, but Amazon SES doesn't validate the DKIM signature that you construct.
+It's a best practice to use Easy DKIM because you can meet both DMARC validation requirements through DKIM.
+You can also choose to manually sign your emails, but Amazon SES doesn't validate the DKIM signature.